agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 doing amazing DW featured in the 80k-hours-career-guide, are people without an MBA or consulting experience at the worlds top firms.
-At this point I feel this is in sync with what Ram said (above) when I asked him about exiting from Management Consulting into a non-profit for a [job in project management in FHI](https://www.fhi.ox.ac.uk/project-managers/).
+At this point I feel this is in sync with what Ram said (above) when I asked him about exiting from MC into a non-profit for a [job in project management in FHI](https://www.fhi.ox.ac.uk/project-managers/).

-**Conclusion**: I am more inclined to think based on the above that, Consulting is a roundabout way of getting into Effective-Altruism-Organization.
-It is also just a bit too much work for getting into Effective-Altruism-Organization, especially if there are other seemingly simpler options which might reasonably build you for working in an Effective-Altruism-Organization.
+**Conclusion**: I am more inclined to think based on the above that, Consulting is a roundabout way of getting into
+EAO.
+It is also just a bit too much work for getting into EAO, especially if there are other seemingly simpler options which might reasonably build you for working in an EAO.

-### Data Science vs Management Consulting
+### DS vs MC

 As seen in the previous sub-section, it appears that pursuing `DS for DW` might be better than pursuing `MC for DW`.
 Hence, the last two career paths under my radar are `DS For DW` and `MC For ETG`.
-These careers in Data Science and Management Consulting appear to have potential to make large impacts and provide reasonable FCC to help us create maximum impact.
+These careers in DS and MC appear to have potential to make large impacts and provide reasonable FCC to help us create maximum impact.
 Based on the table below, it is tempting to say that `DS For DW` is what we should pursue.